-Big 24 Strength Training Program V4
+Big 24 Strength Training Program

-Big 24 Strength is a 7-week training program designed to add significant strength without significant weight gain.
+This 5-week training program is designed to add significant strength to athletes without significant weight gain.
 It is our most intense and successful program for building strength.
+Big 24 has been improved and updated multiple times.

 The program is built around these exercises:

-• Back Squat – One of the key lifts to build strength.
+- Back Squat – One of the key lifts to build strength.
 High bar or low bar doesn’t matter, pick one and be consistent.

-During the Upper Body Big 24 training sessions, you will do 8 sets of 3 reps (24 reps total) of and Bench Press and 9 sets of 2 reps of the Push Press (18 reps total).
-You’ll also complete 8 sets of weighted pull ups.
+During the Upper Body Big 24 training sessions, you will do 8 sets of 3 reps (24 reps total) of and Bench Press and Military Press, and MTI’s proven density programming for the pull ups.

 As you work through the program, be sure not to push the loading progression.
 Be patient, not greedy, and complete the training sessions as prescribed.
-By the end of the second week, you’ll find working through the Total Body Big 24 is like going to battle with the barbell.
+By the end of the second week, you’ll find working through Big 24 is like going to battle with the barbell.
 It is very intense.

 Also, don’t skip ahead.
 Complete the training sessions in order.